Spolaa/magicButtons/README.md

 ```

-## Metodi applicabili a qualsiasi pulsante
+## Methods applicable to any button

 #### 1. Start loading
 ```javascript